Vice President, Member Services

 Lesson #3: Get the Right Information for the Right Education

-Lastly, Mr. C from a rural town in Alabama who was enrolled in Pack Health after being discharged from the hospital for hyperglycemia.
+Lastly, Mr. C from a rural town in Alabama, was enrolled in Pack Health after being discharged from the hospital for hyperglycemia.
 This member knew he needed to change his eating habits after his most recent scare to the emergency room.
-With that said, the nearest Walmart was over 40 minutes away which resulted in him turning to the nearest gas station as his main food supply.
+With that said, the nearest Walmart was over 40 minutes away.
+This resulted in him turning to the nearest gas station as his main food supply.
 Some days he would live off of sugary snacks and sodas or some days he just wouldn’t eat.
 Managing his type 2 diabetes was the last thing on his mind.

-Understanding where this member lived everyday life helped me know as his Health Advisor that we had to be creative to get him the right nutrients.
+Understanding where this member lived helped me, his Health Advisor, recognize that we had to be creative to get him the right nutrients.
 Without this information, I could not have providing the nutrition education he needed to make better choices about what was healthy and accessible for him.

 Pulling it All Together

 Lack of transportation, food deserts, and poor living conditions are impacting many people in the United States.
 This includes people with one or more chronic conditions.
 As a recent review states, “the current conceptualization of the influence of social determinants does not fully address the complex characteristics and needs of those with multimorbidity and social determinant needs.
 This inadequately informs nursing practices, policy and research.”3

 In my experience as a Health Advisor, these gaps come from not having the time and space to develop a personal relationship with each individual patient.
 I’ve had to put in the time to build relationship equity with each individual.
 This is essential in the goal to know how to really help them (or better yet, encourage them to help themselves).